 Mic lacks a full sound.

 The Dyson OnTrac come in stock colors: 'CNC Copper,' 'CNC Black Nickel,' 'CNC Almunium,' and 'Ceramic Cinnabar.'
-Our unit is 'CNC Aluminium' ( you can see our unit's label here), and we expect the other colors to perform similarly.
+Our unit is 'CNC Aluminium' (you can see our unit's label here), and we expect the other colors to perform similarly.
 However, because the other colorways use different materials for the housings, it's conceivable these may cause very minor deviations from our findings.
 You can also customize the outer 'ear caps' and ear pads on the Dyson web store.

 If you come across another variant of these headphones, let us know in the comments, and we'll update our review.

 The Dyson OnTrac are a more conventional set of wireless noise cancelling headphones that are light and a bit smaller than the Dyson Zone Wireless.
-Their metal design competes with other premium cans like the Apple AirPods Max Wireless, and both have pared-back user settings, but the Apple headphones win in the ANC department.
+Their metal design competes with other premium cans like the Apple AirPods, and both have pared-back user settings, but the Apple headphones win in the ANC department.
 If you're more concerned about the option of wired playback and want a bit more control over the sound, the Focal Bathys Wireless are another high-end pick to consider if you're an audiophile.

 Check out the best noise cancelling headphones, the best travel headphones, and simply, the best headphones.